Uninett/Howitz/docs/source/troubleshooting-on-debian.rst

 Run `journalctl -since="-1h" howitz-gunicorn.service`.
 This will show the gunicorn log for the last hour.

-If there is an exception mentioning "pydantic" you might have forgotten to configure everything.
+If there is an exception mentioning "pydantic", you might have forgotten to configure everything.
 Remember that if ``devmode`` is ``false``, then ``listen`` must be set to an ip-address and ``port`` must be set to a port number.